 However, when you’re not in peak physical condition, you need to be mindful of only doing low-impact activities that won’t reinjure you or push you beyond your healthy limits.
 Specialized workout equipment like PowerPlate can help you get a full-body workout with minimal space.

 We often focus on physical recovery but spend little time focusing on the mental health aspect.
 My ACL tear came with trauma that evolved into PTSD over time.
-It wasn’t just my knee that was injured; I needed to reinvent myself after losing the one thing I felt defined me leading into the injury.
+It wasn’t just my knee that was injured; I needed to reinvent myself after losing the one thing I felt defined me, leading to the injury.

-Just know that you’re never alone, and there are people who understand how frustrating things can be.
+Just know that you’re never alone, and some people understand how frustrating things can be.
 With the help of a PT and OT, you can maintain a better quality of life.
 Feel free to reach out to me if you have any questions or concerns.